wilbaker/VFSForGit/CONTRIBUTING.md

 - Unit tests should not touch the real filesystem Functional tests are black-box tests, and should not consume any VFS4G product code

-For more details see [Authoring Tests](https://github.com/Microsoft/VFSForGit/blob/master/AuthoringTests.md)
+For more details on writing tests see [Authoring Tests](https://github.com/Microsoft/VFSForGit/blob/master/AuthoringTests.md)